signag/Hybrid-Car-Consumption-Monitor/README.md

 This monitoring system can be used for gathering and [visualization](./docs/vizualization.md) of car consumption data, especially for hybrid cars.

+The intent of the project was to verivy supplier information on electricity and fuel consumption under every-day conditions and to monitor realistic costs of electric versus gas engine.

 The system uses two sources of input:

 1. The car charging system, which is, in its simplest version, a metered power outlet from which charging power over time is obtained.